 Medicine Lodge Peace Treaty Site – In October 1867, U.S. peace commissioners concluded treaties with the southern Plains tribes at this site that represent milestones in Government Indian relations.

 Monument Rocks National Natural Landmark, Gove County, Kansas – The first natural landmark chosen by the US Department of the Interior as a National Natural Landmark.

-Nicodemus National Historic Site, Nicodemus, Kansas – Former enslaved African Americans left Kentucky in organized colonies at the end of the of post-Civil War Reconstruction period to experience freedom on the free soils of Kansas.
+Nicodemus National Historic Site, Nicodemus, Kansas – Former enslaved African Americans left Kentucky in organized colonies at the end of the post-Civil War Reconstruction period to experience freedom on the free soils of Kansas.
 Nicodemus represents the involvement of African Americans in the Westward Expansion and settlement of the Great Plains.
-It is the oldest and only remaining all Black Town west of the Mississippi River.
+It is the oldest and only remaining Black Town west of the Mississippi River.

-Norman No. 1 Oil Well, Neodesha, Kansas – Abandoned oil well drilled on November 28, 1892, that signifies the beginning of the development of the Mid-Continent oil field.
+Norman No. 1 Oil Well, Neodesha, Kansas – Abandoned oil well drilled on November 28, 1892, signifying the beginning of the development of the Mid-Continent oil field.
 Located at the Northeast corner of Mill and First Streets in Neodesha, Kansas.
 It was listed on the National Register of Historic Places in 1974 and declared a National Historic Landmark in 1977.